GrahamboJangles/TradeBotPy/readme.md

 - maybe I shouldn't do extended hours, it doesn't really seem to be worth it
 - additonally, backtest closing positions before market close
 - backtest with 2-4x margin during market hours
+- maybe stop using market orders, seem to be losing quite a bit to slippage depending on volitility
+- add a test to see if we actually get filled, and if not, try again
+- add a graph using Alpaca order data and put it underneath the backtesting graph to compare
+- change the wait time until next day to wait for a specific time delta instead of checking every minute

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)]()
 Colab link doesn't work yet